CARTAvis/carta-controller/docs/src/installation.rst

 Packages
 ~~~~~~~~

-We provide binary `Ubuntu <https://launchpad.net/~cartavis-team/+archive/ubuntu/carta>`_ and `RPM <https://copr.fedorainfracloud.org/coprs/cartavis/carta>`_ packages of the latest beta and stable releases of the CARTA backend for all officially supported distributions.
+We provide binary Ubuntu and RPM packages of the latest beta and stable releases of the CARTA backend for all officially supported distributions.

-You can install the latest stable version with all dependencies on Ubuntu by adding our PPA to your system and running ``apt-get install carta-backend``.
+You can install the latest stable version with all dependencies on Ubuntu by adding our `main PPA <https://launchpad.net/~cartavis-team/+archive/ubuntu/carta>`_ to your system and running ``apt-get install carta-backend``.

-On AlmaLinux you can add our Copr repository and run ``sudo dnf install carta-backend``.
+On AlmaLinux you can add our `main Copr repository <https://copr.fedorainfracloud.org/coprs/cartavis/carta>`_ and run ``sudo dnf install carta-backend``.

 .. note::

-    The ``carta-backend`` package is updated with every stable CARTA release.
-If you would like to install the latest **beta** version of CARTA, or to receive beta release updates as well as stable release updates in the future, please install the ``carta-backend-beta`` package instead.
+    The packages in the main repositories are updated with every stable CARTA release.
+If you would like to install the latest **beta** version of CARTA, or to receive beta release updates as well as stable release updates in the future, please use the alternate `preview PPA <https://launchpad.net/~cartavis-team/+archive/ubuntu/carta-preview>`_ or `preview Copr repository <https://copr.fedorainfracloud.org/coprs/cartavis/carta-preview>`_ instead.

 Packaged debug symbols
 ~~~~~~~~~~~~~~~~~~~~~~

-You can install debugging symbols for our Ubuntu packages with ``apt`` if you enable this option for our PPA.
+You can install debugging symbols for our Ubuntu packages with ``apt`` if you enable this option for our PPA (substitute the preview PPA URL as required).

 .. code-block:: shell